 – Louvre was not Mona Lisa’s first royal home – Post Da Vinci’s death in 1519, purchasing the painting from his assistant, Francis I kept the painting for numerous years in a variety of royal palaces.
 When the French Monarchy fell and the Louvre was declared as a Museum, it was the time when Mona Lisa found its permanent home.

-- Louvre was temporarily renamed as ‘Musée Napoleon’ – When Napoleon Bonaparte took over France, he took everything under his power and renamed the centuries old museum with his name.
-After Napoleon’s fall in 18th century, the museum regained its name back.
+– Louvre was temporarily renamed as ‘Musée Napoleon’ – When Napoleon Bonaparte took over France, he took everything under his power and renamed the centuries-old museum with his name.
+After Napoleon’s fall in the 18th century, the museum regained its name back.

 #Arc De Triomphe Du Carrousel